Gloria Cordes Elliott

 Two of Cordie’s five seasons documented her pitching issues.
 In her first year, she won five games and lost 10.
 Her second year was worse: 3-15.
 One of her problems was that she was speeding through her warmup.
 Her manager at Battle Creek in 1951, former major leaguer (and future Hall of Famer) Dave Bancroft, helped her to slow down her warmup and improve her curveball.
 Even at her worst, Cordie was considered a valued prospect.
 While she was playing at Battle Creek, Max Carey, the manager of the Fort Wayne Daisies (and also a future Hall of Famer) once told her, “If they’re stupid enough to release you, I’ll pick you up.”
 (Cordie was actually traded later in that season to the Kalamazoo Lassies.)

-She was a professional caliber pitcher, but Cordie was still an 18-year-old girl at the time of her tryout.
+She was a professional caliber pitcher, but Cordie was still a 17-year-old girl at the time of her tryout.
 She felt that her first season of her career was her low point because of her extreme homesickness.
 It is hard to imagine in this day and age, but this was her first real time away from home.

 Although they had a roster of girls and young women, the managers of the AAGPBL did not treat their players any differently from more “traditional” (i.e. male) ballplayers of the time.
 Cordie credited her first host family, the Kravitzes of Kalamazoo, with helping her to not get on a train headed back home.
 The Kravitz family kept her busy as if she were one of their own.
 The players also kept an open-door policy in the hotels during tryouts as well as when they were on the road.vii Cordie felt that there was always someone she could commiserate with.